brianhigh/lp2da/basic_python_syntax.md

 NOTE: The second book listed above is probably the best match for this portion of our course.

+### Additional Materials

 Later, we will also refer to some books specifically intended for learning how to use Python for data analysis.
+We mention these now, in case you wanted to plan your library loans or book purchases ahead of time.

 * [Data Wrangling With Python (2016)](https://seattle.bibliocommons.com/item/show/3239443030_data_wrangling_with_python) (free access through *SPL*)
 * [Python for Data Analysis (2013)](https://seattle.bibliocommons.com/item/show/3098569030_python_for_data_analysis) (free from *SPL*)

 These two books, combined with *Introducing Python* would make an ideal set of texts for our course.
+So, if you are truly serious about learning this material, and would actually read these books, then you are encouraged to obtain a copy of each of them and study them carefully.